iamkahvi/iamkahvi.github.io/_posts/2018-09-12-Volunteer Robot.md

 On the advice of the original developer, my plan for developing the email notification feature was:

-1. Create a console command which loops through the a table for any shifts starting within the next "hour"
+1. Create a console command which loops through a table for any shifts starting within the next "hour"
 2. If a volunteer has signed up for that slot, send them a notification
 3. Add value to SQL table to prevent further notifications
 4. Add the command to the Laravel cron so it runs periodically (every 5 minutes?
 15 minutes?)